OceanApocalypseStudios/RedSeaMarkupLanguage/BENCHMARKS.md

 Below is a comparison between the first benchmark of v2.0.0-prerelease8 and the latest one.

+> [!WARNING]
+> The benchmarks sometimes "lie".
+Right now, the data is generated during the benchmark's global setup, so the benchmark
+> will be different everytime.
+We're working on this.

 ## The Before
 <details>
 	<summary>Show/Hide Benchmark</summary>